redwoodjs/shareware.dev/src/app/content/legal/code.md

 ---
 title: Code Style
 slug: /code
+description: To maintain quality and consistency across official RedwoodSDK add-ons, we encourage contributors to follow our code style guidelines.
+These help ensure your add-on is easy to read, extend, and maintain—whether it’s used by a solo dev or a scaling team.
 ---

 To maintain quality and consistency across official RedwoodSDK add-ons, we encourage contributors to follow these code style guidelines.
 These help ensure your add-on is easy to read, extend, and maintain—whether it’s used by a solo dev or a scaling team.